-- 8.6 UKRR data are used to track patient acceptance and prevalence rates over time, which allows the modelling of future demand and the validation of these predictions. - 8.7 Information on the clinical diagnosis of new and existing RRT patients may help identify areas where possible preventive measures may have maximal effect. - 8.8 The higher acceptance rates in the elderly, and the increasing demand from ethnic groups due to a high prevalence of renal, circulatory and diabetic disease, are measurable. - 8.9 Comparative data are available in all categories for national and regional benchmarking. - 8.10 The UKRR offers independent expertise in the analysis of renal services data and their interpretation, a resource that is widely required but difficult to otherwise obtain. - 8.11 In 2014 the cost of supporting the UKRR will be £19 per registered RRT patient per annum (no change from 2013), which is less than 0.05% of the typical cost of a dialysis patient per annum.
+- 8.4 There are economies of scale in the performance of audit through the UKRR, since multiple local audits are not required. - 8.5 The incidence of RRT treated locally, mortality and renal transplant rates should also be of interest.
+The assessment of referral and treatment patterns of patients with established (end stage) renal failure by postcode analysis indicates the geographical origin.
+This information also allows the expression of differences relating to geography, ethnicity and social deprivation.
+These data may also identify potential unmet need in the population and permit assessment on the equity of service provision.
+In the future, the UKRR database should also provide information on nephrology and pre-dialysis patients (CKD).
+This will allow a prediction of the need for RRT facilities, as well as indicating the opportunities for beneficial intervention. - 8.6 UKRR data are used to track patient acceptance and prevalence rates over time, which allows the modelling of future demand and the validation of these predictions. - 8.7 Information on the clinical diagnosis of new and existing RRT patients may help identify areas where possible preventive measures may have maximal effect. - 8.8 The higher acceptance rates in the elderly, and the increasing demand from ethnic groups due to a high prevalence of renal, circulatory and diabetic disease, are measurable. - 8.9 Comparative data are available in all categories for national and regional benchmarking. - 8.10 The UKRR offers independent expertise in the analysis of renal services data and their interpretation, a

+- resource that is widely required but difficult to otherwise obtain. - 8.11 In 2015 the cost of supporting the UKRR core work on RRT audit will be £19 per registered RRT patient per annum (no change from 2014), which is less than 0.05% of the typical cost of a dialysis patient per annum.
 It is expected that this cost will need to be made explicit within the renal services contract.